Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions

 \section{Introduction}

-In the Network Revenue Management (NRM) problem, resources with finite capacities are to be allocated over a finite time horizon of length $T$.
+Network Revenue Management (NRM) is a {capacity control problem} in which limited resources are to be allocated over a finite time horizon of length $T$.
 During each time step $t=1,\ldots,T$, a query $t$ arrives, demanding a vector $\tba_t$ of resources and providing a reward $\tr_t$.
 An irrevocable decision must then be made about whether to serve query $t$, in which case $\tba_t$ would be subtracted from the resources and $\tr_t$ would be collected.
-Query $t$ is only feasible to serve if the remaining resources exceed $\tba_t$ component-wise, and a feasible query $t$ can be judiciously rejected, e.g.\ if $\tr_t$ is low relative to $\tba_t$.
-The goal is to maximize the total reward collected from serving queries, when the values $(\tr_t,\tba_t)$ for each query $t$ are unknown before it arrives but known to be drawn IID across time.
+Query $t$ is only feasible to serve if the remaining resources exceed $\tba_t$ component-wise, and a feasible query $t$ can still be judiciously rejected, e.g.\ if $\tr_t$ is low compared to the resources consumed in $\tba_t$.
+The goal is to maximize the total reward collected from serving queries using the initial resource capacities, when the values $(\tr_t,\tba_t)$ for each query $t$ are unknown before it arrives but known to be drawn IID across time.

 Due to the curse of dimensionality in this problem, a mathematically rich literature has evolved out of developing heuristics and obtaining guarantees on their performance.
 We consider the stream of literature that analyzes \textit{regret}, which is the additive loss of an online allocation algorithm compared to an optimal offline allocation that knows all values of $(\tr_t,\tba_t)$ beforehand, taken in expectation over the IID query draws (and any further randomness in the algorithm).
-Generally, regret is larger for longer time horizons $T$, and this literature is concerned with how the regret grows as a function of $T$ when all other system parameters stay fixed (but the initial resource capacities are also allowed to grow arbitrarily with $T$).
+Generally, regret is larger for longer time horizons $T$, and this literature is concerned with how the regret grows as a function of $T$ when all other system parameters stay fixed (but the initial resource capacities are also allowed to scale arbitrarily with $T$).